logoPostPlanify

 Can I schedule TikToks to multiple accounts?

 TikTok's native scheduler only works with one account at a time.
 To schedule across multiple accounts, use a third-party scheduler that supports account switching.
-PostPlanify supports up to 10 accounts on Pro, unlimited on Premium.
+PostPlanify supports up to 10 accounts on Growth, unlimited on Premium.

 Do my followers get notified when a scheduled post goes live?